bnjenner/Cyberpunk_2077_Breach_Protocol/README.md

 ## Usage

 Inputs
+* SEQUENCES: the sequences you are trying to upload
 * FRAME: the matrix you are trying to crack
-* SEQUENCES: the sequences you are trying to upload
 * BUFFER_SIZE: your buffer size

 ```
-./breach_protocol.py sequence.csv frame.csv BUFFER_SIZE
+./breach_protocol.py SEQUENCE.csv FRAME.csv BUFFER_SIZE
 ```